Checkmarx/kics/docs/configuration-file.md

 "exclude-queries" = "exclude queries by providing the query ID" "exclude-results" = "exclude results by providing a list of similarity IDs of a result" "log-file" = true
-"minimal" = false
+"minimal-ui" = false
 "no-color" = false
 "no-progress" = false
-"output-formats" = "formats in which the result will be exported" "output-path" = "directory path to store result in output formats" "path" = "path to file or directory to scan" "payload-path" = "file path to store source internal representation in JSON format" "queries-path" = "path to directory with queries (default ./assets/queries) (default './assets/queries')" "type" = "type of queries to use in the scan" "verbose" = true
+"output-path" = "directory path to store reports" "path" = "path to file or directory to scan" "payload-path" = "file path to store source internal representation in JSON format" "preview-lines" = 3
+"queries-path" = "path to directory with queries (default ./assets/queries) (default './assets/queries')" "report-formats" = "formats in which the results will be exported (json, sarif)" "type" = "type of queries to use in the scan" "verbose" = true
 ```